-^{3.} To quantify the overall degree of misallocation, the literature usually compares outcomes such as the distribution of marginal revenue products across units of production after controlling for different observable characteristics and attributes the residual dispersion to misallocation.
+^{2.} To quantify the overall degree of misallocation, the literature usually compares outcomes such as the distribution of marginal revenue products across units of production after controlling for different observable characteristics and attributes the residual dispersion to misallocation.
 Since this method of quantifying misallocation typically does not show which characteristics causally affect the residual dispersion in marginal products, it is mostly silent on what policies would be required to reduce misallocation in low-income countries.
-An important exception is David and Venkateswaran (2019), which makes progress on distinguishing various sources of dispersion.

-in-differences framework to estimate the effects of this foreign capital liberalization on the misallocation of capital across firms.
-In the absence of a natural experiment, the measurement of changes in misallocation would be contaminated by measurement error and other (unobserved) shocks, as described above.
-However, in this setting, the natural experiment allows us to isolate changes in inputs and the observed marginal revenue product of capital due to the policy, controlling for many sources of unobserved heterogeneity that would otherwise lead to mismeasurement.
+measurement error and other (unobserved) shocks.
+However, in this setting, the natural experiment allows us to isolate changes in inputs and the change in the marginal revenue product of capital due to the policy.
+The inclusion of various controls, such as firm, year, and 5-digit industry-year fixed effects, controls for many sources of unobserved heterogeneity that could otherwise bias measurement.

 A priori, the effect of opening-up to foreign capital on allocative efficiency is unclear.
-On the one hand, in low-income countries, where formal credit markets are limited, opening up to foreign capital markets might reduce funding constraints if foreign investors have better screening technologies or are not bound by domestic historical, political, or regulatory constraints.^{4,5} On the other hand, foreign investors may also be worse at processing and monitoring soft information, particularly in low-income countries, worsening the allocation of capital.6
+On the one hand, in low-income countries, where formal credit markets are limited, opening up to foreign capital markets might reduce funding constraints if foreign investors have better screening technologies or are not bound by domestic historical, political, or regulatory constraints.3 On the other hand, foreign investors may also be worse at processing and monitoring soft information, particularly in low-income countries, worsening the allocation of capital.4

-We find that the liberalization of foreign capital reduces capital misallocation by increasing capital for firms with the highest marginal revenue returns to capital prior to the reform.
-We then develop a method, based on the theoretical results of Petrin and Levinsohn (2012) and Baqaee and Farhi (2019), to translate our quasiexperimental microeconomic estimates into lower and upper bound measures of the effect of the policy on the treated industries' Solow residual (a proxy for these industries' aggregate productivity).
+We find that the liberalization of foreign capital reduces capital misallocation by increasing capital for the firms with the highest marginal revenue returns to capital prior to the reform.
+We then develop a method, based on the theoretical results of Petrin and Levinsohn (2012) and Baqaee and Farhi (2019), to translate our quasi-experimental microeconomic estimates into lower and upper bound measures of the effect of the policy on the treated industries' Solow residual (a proxy for these industries' aggregate productivity).
 Our proposed method uses exogenous variation to generate a lower bound for the aggregate effect of changing misallocation under relatively weak identifying assumptions, without relying on cross-sectional dispersion in marginal revenue products.